General-Technical/mjosolutions/content/privacy.md

 <p class="text-left">
 We process your personal information if it is necessary to protect your life or in a medical situation, it is necessary to carry out a public function, a task of public interest or if the function has a clear basis in law.
 <p class="text-left">
-We do not collect or process any personal information from you that is considered "Sensitive Personal Information" under the GDPR, such as personal information relating to your sexual orientation or ethnic origin unless we have obtained your explicit consent, or if it is being collected subject to and in accordance with the GDPR.
+We do not collect or process any personal information from you that is considered "Sensitive Personal Information" under the GDPR, such as personal information relating to your sexual orientation or ethnic origin, unless we have obtained your explicit consent or if it is being collected subject to and in accordance with the GDPR.
 <p class="text-left">
 You must not provide us with your personal information if you are under the age of 16 without the consent of your parent or someone who has parental authority for you.
 We do not knowingly collect or process the personal information of children.
 <p class="text-left">